w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 Here a data analyst acquires the necessary data, including loading and integrating this data if necessary.

-- The analyst should make sure to report problems encountered and his or her solutions to aid with future replications of the project.
+- The analyst should make sure to report problems and solutions to aid with future replications of the project.
-- For instance, data may have to be collected from several different sources, and some of these sources may have a long lag time.
+- For instance, data may have to be collected from several different sources, and some of these sources may have a lag time.

 The analyst then proceeds to